lees846/quantum-goose/README.md

 ## Running the Project

-To run and view the project locally, run the following terminal command `npm run dev` If you run this from VS Code, you can also use the "Go Live" button from the Live Server extension with the `index.html` file open.
+To run and view the project locally, run the following terminal command `npm run dev`.
+If you run this from VS Code, you can also use the "Go Live" button from the Live Server extension with the `index.html` file open.

 ## Todos